Hitomizavr/python-game-helicopter/README.md

 # Python Game "Helicopter"
+A terminal game with an emoji field where you have to put out trees from fire.

+## Requirements to run on Windows
-**!To run the game in the Windows terminal, you need the Windows Terminal program!**
+**To run the game in the Windows terminal, you need the Windows Terminal program!**

 The program [Windows Terminal](https://apps.microsoft.com/detail/9n0dx20hk701?hl=ru-ru&gl=RU) with full Unicode support.

-A terminal game with an emoji field where you have to put out trees from fire.

 ## Installation
 A console with full Unicode support is required to run the terminal game.